MuvvalaKaran/MuvvalaKaran/README.md

 <br />
 <br />

-My nane is Karan.
-I am currently pursuing my Masters at the University of Colorado Boulder.
-I am working as Research Assitant at the [Ariasystems.group](https://www.ariasystems.group/karan.html)
+My nane is Karan - a budding Roboticist from India.
+I am currently pursuing my Masters at the University of Colorado Boulder, USA - [Robotics and Systems Design](https://www.colorado.edu/mechanical/research/research-focus-areas/robotics-and-systems-design-research) Track.
+I am working as a Research Assitant at the [Aria Systems](https://www.ariasystems.group/karan.html) with Prof. [Morteza Lahijanian](http://www.mortezalahijanian.com/) on "Scalable Reactive Synthesis for Manipulators in interactive envs with safety guarantees" at the [Aerospace Engineering Scineces](https://www.colorado.edu/aerospace/) Department.

 My reasearch interest lies at the intersection of Autonomous Systems, Controls, and Formal Methods.
-My goal is to eventually make robotics technologies especially Autonomous systems- feasablie i.e safer and smarter to use in our day-to-day life.
+My goal is to eventually make robotics technologies especially Autonomous systems feasablie i.e safer and smarter to use in our day-to-day life.

-Please reach out to if you have any question in general at - [karan.muvvala@colorado.edu](mailto:karan.muvvala@colorado.edu)
+Please reach out to if you have any question in general at - [karan.muvvala@colorado.edu](mailto:karan.muvvala@colorado.edu).
+Thank you!

 ## Languages
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>